SNAP Benefits in New Jersey: How to Apply and Qualify

 EBT Deposit Schedule in New Jersey

-In New Jersey, your SNAP benefits are deposited within the first five days of the month.
-The exact date is based on the seventh digit of your case number, which helps you plan your grocery budget.
+In New Jersey, SNAP benefits are deposited on your EBT card between the 1st and 5th of each month.
+Your specific deposit date is determined by the seventh digit of your case number.

 You can find your specific payment date in our New Jersey deposit schedule.